Machu Picchu New Rules

-The Machu Picchu New Rules effective from the end of JULY 2023, the daily capacity has increased from 3044 to 4044.
+The new Machu Picchu rules have been effective since the end of JULY 2023.
+These rules mean that the daily capacity has increased from 3044 to 4044.

-The additional 1000 tickets that have been made available will only be sold in Aguas Calientes, at the ticketing office, as a solution for those travelers without a ticket.
+The additional 1000 tickets that have been made available will only be sold in Aguas Calientes at the ticketing office, as a solution for travelers without a ticket.

-In order to secure one of the additional tickets, we recommend that you go directly to the office of the Ministry of Culture upon arriving in Aguas Calientes to register for your tickets before checking into your hotel.
-You can expect to wait in line for around 4 to 5 hours.
+In order to secure one of the additional tickets in Aguas Calientes you will need to go directly to the office of the Ministry of Culture in Aguas Calientes.
+You can register here before checking into your hotel.
+Queues can last for around 4 to 5 hours.

-Travel agencies or guides will not be permitted to secure these tickets on your behalf.
+Travel agencies or guides are not permitted to secure these tickets on your behalf.

-• Tickets are only available for purchase for a visit for the next dayNo same-day tickets are available for purchase.
+Tickets are only available to purchase for the next dayNo same-day tickets are available.

 • Tickets will be on sale at the ticketing office from Monday to Sunday 14:00 to 22:00.